keptn/spec/cloudevents.md

 ## Keptn Cloud Event

-All Keptn events conform to CloudEvents - [Version 0.2](https://github.com/cloudevents/spec/blob/v0.2/spec.md).
+All Keptn events conform to CloudEvents [Version 0.2](https://github.com/cloudevents/spec/blob/v0.2/spec.md).
 CloudEvents is a vendor-neutral specification for defining the format of event data.

-Events of type `approval.finished`, `action.started`, and `action.finished`
-will have a payload structure as follows (i.e. contain a `triggeredid` as attribute):
+Events of type `approval.finished`, `action.started`, and `action.finished` have a payload structure as follows (*Note:* contain a `triggeredid` as attribute):

 ```json
 "sh.keptn.event": {
   "required": [